Amoxicillin is an antibiotic.

 Amoxicillin isn't suitable for some people.
 To make sure amoxicillin is safe for you, tell your doctor if you:

-- if you have had an allergic reaction to amoxicillin or penicillin or any other medicines in the past
+- have had an allergic reaction to amoxicillin or penicillin or any other medicines in the past

 - have liver or kidney problems